Zeilion/Project-Lancelot/README.md

 Merlin told his disciple that if he proceeds intelligently, his quest will be satisfied."

-Run MP-Project_Lancelot-ultra_basic.py
-Play with your keyboard arrows
+Run MP-Project_Lancelot-ultra_basic.py and play with your keyboard arrows